peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 This class's natural ordering (under the CompareTo method) is not consistent with the Equals method.
 This means that two values that compare as equal under the CompareTo method might not be equal under the Equals method.
 The CompareTo method compares the mathematical values of the two instances passed to it (and considers two different NaN values as equal), while two instances with the same mathematical value, but different exponents, will be considered unequal under the Equals method.

+<b>Security note</b>

+It is not recommended to implement security-sensitive algorithms using the methods in this class, for several reasons:

+ *  `EFloat` objects are immutable, so they can't be modified, and the memory they ccupy is not guaranteed to be cleared in a timely fashion due to arbage collection.
+This is relevant for applications that use any-bit-long numbers as secret parameters.

+ * The methods in this class (especially those that involve arithmetic) are not guaranteed to run in constant time for all relevant inputs.
+Certain attacks that involve encrypted communications have exploited the timing and other aspects of such communications to derive keying material or cleartext indirectly.

+Applications should instead use dedicated security libraries to handle big numbers in security-sensitive algorithms.

 ### Member Summary
 * <code>[Abs()](#Abs)</code> - Finds the absolute value of this object (if it's negative, it becomes positive).
 * <code>[Abs(PeterO.Numbers.EContext)](#Abs_PeterO_Numbers_EContext)</code> - Finds the absolute value of this object (if it's negative, it becomes positive).